 - Economic Vitality.
-The support economic vitality of the Gulf Coast is a significant priority addressed in the TIP project selection process.
+The support of the economic vitality of the Gulf Coast is a significant priority addressed in the TIP project selection process.
 Projects submitted are reviewed and scored based on their economic impact and benefit to the region or specific area. - Safety & Security.
 The MPO sets aside funds from the TIP funding allocation specifically for projects that increase the safety and security of the transportation system for motorized and non-motorized users.
-The Gulf Coast Local Road Safety Plan, developed by MDOT and GRPC, is used to identify projects to be developed and funded to address specific safety emphasis areas. - Mobility & Accessibility.
-The accessibility and mobility of people and for freight are addressed in the TIP project selection process.
+The Gulf Coast Vision Zero Action Plan is used to identify projects to be developed and funded to address specific safety emphasis areas. - Mobility & Accessibility.
+The accessibility and mobility of people and freight are addressed in the TIP project selection process.
 Points are given to projects that improve congested conditions on roadways.
 This priority creates a more reliable transportation system. - Multimodal Connectivity.
 The MPO seeks to enhance the integration and connectivity of the Gulf Coast mobility corridors for all modes, for people and freight.
-Projects that fill roadway or pathway gaps and improve mobility for people and freight along these vital corridors are given priority. - Management & Operations.
-The MPO sets aside funding specifically geared toward intelligent transportation or advanced technology projects to promote efficient system management and operation and prepare the region's infrastructure for the future. - System Preservation.
-The MPO emphasizes the preservation of the existing transportation system by setting aside funding for pavement projects in the region. - Resilience.
+The MPO sets aside funds from the TIP funding for projects that fill roadway or pathway gaps and improve mobility for people and freight along these vital corridors, which are given priority. - Management & Operations.
+The MPO sets aside funding specifically geared toward intelligent transportation or advanced technology projects to promote efficient system management and operation and prepare the region's infrastructure for the future.
+The MPO also sets aside funds from the TIP funding for intersection projects. - System Preservation.
+The MPO emphasizes the preservation of the existing transportation system.
+However, the MPO does not provide funding for independent overlay projects. - Resilience.
 The MPO uses TIP projects to improve the resiliency and reliability of the transportation system by promoting projects that reduce or mitigate stormwater impacts and/or provide roadways that give alternate mobility options in the case of natural or manmade disasters.